fayaz-dev/roboescape/README.md

 - Challenging physics-based movement

 ## Development
-This game is built with vanilla JavaScript and uses Canvas for rendering graphics.
+This game is built with vanilla JavaScript and uses Canvas (with Three.js) for rendering graphics and Web Audio API for game sounds.

 ### Running Locally
 ```bash